The spectrum of the Poincar{\'e} operator in an ellipsoid: Poincar e operator in ellipsoids

 and we have the following theorem. \begin{theo} As $n\ra \infty$, the measures $\pi_n$ converge weakly to a probability measure $\pi_\infty $ of support $[ -\go, \go ]$.
 It means that, for every continuous function $f:\R\ra \R $, we have

-\end{theo} \begin{rem} A weaker result is obtained by looking not at a fixed degree $n$, but at the joint the repartition of the $\{\mu_j^l\}$ for $j \in [1,d_l]$ and $l\leq n $.
+\end{theo} \begin{rem} A weaker result is obtained by looking not at a fixed degree $n$, but at the joint repartition of the eigenvalues $\mu_j^l$ for $j \in \{1,\dots,d_l\}$ and $l\leq n $.
 The limits are the same.
 This is this last measure that is numerically computed below in \S\ref{sec:numericsasymptotic}. \end{rem} Previous numerical computations suggest that the probability density is uniform in the round ball (see figure \ref{fig:intro}b), but the properties of the spectral measure have not been investigated in ellipsoids before our work.
 The recipe for the construction of $\pi_\infty$ will be given in Section \ref{sec:B}.

-The previous results could be a good sarting point for studying classical problems such as other spectral asymptotics, control theory.
-See more on that in Section \ref{sec:persp}.
+Note that the previous results could also be a good starting point for studying classical problems, such as other spectral asymptotics or control theory (e.g. see in section \ref{sec:persp} below).